WICG/attribution-reporting-api/README.md

 Clearing Site Data
 ------------------

-Attribution sources / reports in browser storage should be clearable using existing “clear browsing data" functionality offered by browsers.
+Attribution source data and attribution reports in browser storage should be clearable using existing “clear browsing data" functionality offered by browsers.

 Reporting cooldown
 ------------------